What Is a Digital Collection or Digital Library?

-Whether a researcher, student, librarian, or reader, many reading this page will have already accessed a digital collection or read from a digital library like the Smithsonian’s digital newspaper collection.
-Knowing those exist may prompt you to wonder how to make your own collection sharable online.
+Whether you’re a researcher, student, librarian, or bibliophile, it’s likely you’ve accessed a digital collection or enjoyed a digital library like the Afro-American’s digital newspaper collection.
+Using these convenient resources may lead you to wonder how to make your own collection sharable online.

-A digital library is any collection of documents that has been digitally preserved and is accessible on the internet or through software.
+A digital collection, also known as a digital library, is any collection of files that has been digitally preserved and is accessible on the internet or through software.
 A digital library may contain manuscripts, newspapers, books, journals, images, audio, and video.

 There are all kinds of digital libraries.
-If you’ve recently watched a movie on Netflix, read a magazine on Google Books, researched history using the Library of Congress website, or rediscovered a favorite classic book on Project Gutenberg—you’ve accessed a digital library, maybe without even knowing it.
+If you’ve recently watched a movie on Netflix, read a magazine on Google Books, researched history using the Library of Congress’ website, or rediscovered a favorite classic book on Project Gutenberg, you’ve accessed a digital library without even knowing it.

-Historical documents, whether they’re significant to your organization, community, or to an entire culture, are usually made of paper, parchment, or other delicate materials.
+Historical documents, whether they’re significant to your individual organization, family, or a larger community, are usually made of paper, parchment, or other delicate materials.
 Nothing lasts forever.
 All it takes is a flood, fire, or misplaced cup of coffee to turn an important piece of history into dust.

-A digital document collection or digital library is simply a user-friendly way to organize and view your newly-digitized collection.
+Digital libraries are user-friendly ways to organize and view your newly-digitized collection.
 Digital document preservation guarantees that your collection won’t be erased by the passage of time.

-Anderson Archival provides many different options, all depending on how you intend to use your collection.
+Anderson Archival recommends several different options, depending on how you intend to use your collection.
 If your digital document collection is going to be accessed by a select few users, you may consider storing the collection on a local server connected to only a few machines (with an additional backup stored securely on the cloud, just in case).

-If your collection needs to be used by an organization or a large number of internal users for research or education purposes, a cloud server or website may be the best solution for you.
+If your collection will be used by an organization or a large number of internal users for research or education purposes, a cloud server or digital access management systems (DAMS) may be the best solution for you.

-If you want to make your collection shareable online for the world, you might consider a website for easy access.
+If you want to make your collection shareable online for the world, you might consider a website or pre-built gallery software for easy access.
 Depending on your use case, you can also create secure subscription-based access.

 There are many types of digital preservation – make sure that the approach your digitization partner takes matches your end goal.